(What's So Funny 'Bout) Peace, Love, and Understanding: Brinsley Schwarz version

 Nick Lowe had initially written the song while in the pub rock band Brinsley Schwarz.
 He has said that Judee Sill's "Jesus Was a Cross Maker" was an influence on the song.
 He explained the writing process, "I had the incredible foresight not to mess it up with any clever, stupid, clever lines.
 'Just let the slightly clunky title do the work,' was the idea.
 The idea was all in the title.
 I had a good tune for it.
 And I let the title do the work.
 And that was amazing—I'm amazed nowadays, looking back, that I did that."
 Their version was produced by Dave Edmunds, whose production, according to Lowe, gave the track "a big full sound."

 The song was originally released in 1974 on the album The New Favourites of...
 Brinsley Schwarz and released as a single; this version has been included in the following Lowe compilations: 2002's Anthology (along with the Elvis Costello version), 2009's Quiet Please...
 The New Best of Nick Lowe, 1991's Surrender to the Rhythm: The Best of Brinsley Schwarz, 1996's Naughty Rhythms: The Best of Pub Rock 1970–1976, and 1998's Pub Rock: Paving the Way for Punk.
 The song was a commercial failure; Lowe commented, "When the Brinsleys split up, that should've been the end of it.
-That’s what happens to bands' songs when they split up, the songs go in the dustbin of history.
+That's what happens to bands' songs when they split up, the songs go in the dustbin of history.
 The song was never a hit, it never caused much of a stir at all when we did it originally."

 Lowe has not released a solo studio version of the song, but plays it regularly in concert, and live versions have appeared as B-sides of his 1982 double single "My Heart Hurts", and his 1994 EP True Love Travels on a Gravel Road, on the radio compilations KGSR Broadcasts Vol. 3, Q107's Concerts in the Sky: the Campfire Versions, and Live at the World Cafe 10th Anniversary, some with solo acoustic guitar and some with different full bands.
 Another live Lowe version appears on his 2004 live album Untouched Takeaway, and a live Brinsley Schwarz version is included on What IS so Funny About Peace Love and Understanding?, which featured songs played live in BBC sessions.
-Lowe also produced a cover version of the song as a B-side for the 1991 single "See Saw" by the British band the Katydids, after producing their eponymous debut album.
+Lowe also produced a cover version of the song as a B-side for the 1991 single "See Saw" by the British band Katydids from their album Shangri-la, after producing their eponymous debut album the year before.